|Jesus and Eternal Life|

 ðSkip the Intro - On to the Sites | Main Menu | Top of Page

-I will tell you briefly what I know personally of Jesus.
-I came as a Jew to believe in him in June, 1974, after a long struggle not to believe or have anything to do with him or any religion.
-That's a story in itself, which will have to be told elsewhere.
-What I know now is that he is everything he and the gospel writers said he was, "the son of David," "the Son of God", "the Messiah", the king of Israel and of all the nations, and the savior of all who believe in him, and most of all, my Lord and savior!
-He is eternal.
-(Old Test: Isaiah 9:6,7; Micah 5:2 and New Test: John 8:52-59; Rev 1:4-8) I know now that I have eternal life and that I will be with him forever.
+I came as a Jew to believe in Jesus in June, 1974, after a long struggle not to believe or have anything to do with him or any religion.
+He completely changed my life, continues to change my life and has given me eternal life.
+It's a story in itself, which will have to be told elsewhere.
+What I know now is that he is everything he and the gospel writers said he was, "the son of David," "the Son of God", "the Messiah", the king of Israel and of all the nations, and the savior of all who believe in him.
+(Old Test: Isaiah 9:6,7; Micah 5:2 and New Test: John 8:52-59; Rev 1:4-8)

 |Gospel: 1.
 The proclamation of the redemption preached by Jesus and the Apostles, which

 Messianic: 1.
 Of or relating to a messiah: messianic hopes.

 Messiah: 1.
 The anticipated deliverer and king of the Jews.